1993 Indianapolis 500: Bump Day – Sunday May 23

-Carburetion Day – Thursday May 27
+Carburetion Day

-The final practice session saw Scott Brayton (223.547 mph) set the fastest lap.
+The final practice session was held Thursday May 27.
+Scott Brayton (223.547 mph) set the fastest lap.
 Nigel Mansell was second, and Raul Boesel third.
 No incidents were reported, but a few drivers, namely Stan Fox, reported relatively minor mechanical issues.

 First alternate Bobby Rahal did not take the opportunity to practice.
 Paul Tracy was absent for the day, due to the birth of his daughter in Toronto.
 Emerson Fittipaldi shook down Tracy's car for a handful of practice laps.